Eric-Conn/Eric-Conn.github.io/README.md

 # Job Stuff:

-I am currently looking for a job.
+I am currently looking for a job!
 I will be posting some portfolio projects soon.

 Contact me on [Linkedin](https://www.linkedin.com/in/eric-connelly-685525212/)!